 By: Tara Tedrow, Rebecca Wilson, & McGregor Love

-Governor DeSantis allowed Executive Order No. 20-51 to expire on April 27, 2021.
+Governor DeSantis allowed the extension of Executive Order No. 20-52 to expire on June 26, 2021.
 Permit holders must now notify the responsible agency or local government within 90 days of the termination of the order (no later than September 24, 2021), if they wish to extend.

 If you need assistance with or have questions regarding permit extensions, the Land Use, Zoning & Environmental Group at Lowndes is here to help.